DataMinerUK/infinite-interns/README.md

 * `hadoop`: A BigTop based Hadoop 2 VM in pseudo-distributed mode.

-* `phantomjs`: A VM containing an installation of phantomjs.
+* `phantomjs`: A VM containing an installation of PhantomJS.
+* `slimerjs`: A VM containing an installation of SlimerJS.

 * `ocr`: A VM containing tesseract for optical character recognition.